yoavger/lab/README.md

 # lab
-a q_learning a simple q-learnign simalation and parameter recovery two_step_task - ploting , Dataframe , parameter recovery
+q-learnign and two_step_task simalation with ploting , Dataframe and parameter recovery